-The Authority receives a percentage of the amounts collected on defaulted loans, a portfolio maintenance fee and a default aversion fee from the DE as its primary support for the administration of the FFELP.
-These fees are recorded as administrative revenues when earned as the services are performed.
-An estimate of default aversion fees that will need to be repaid to DE is recorded as unearned fee income.
+Prior to transfer of the FFELP program to another agency, the Authority received a percentage of the amounts collected on defaulted loans, a portfolio maintenance fee and a default aversion fee from the DE as its primary support for the administration of the FFELP.
+These fees were recorded as administrative revenues when earned as the services were performed.